fooplugins/fooconvert/readme.txt

 = FooConvert PRO Features =

-PRO gives you insights into your widget performance and saves you time!
+PRO features that make FooConvert even more powerful!
 Features include:

 - Longer retention period for widget analytics.
 You can now track widget performance as long as your like!
 - More advanced widget analytics, including: